 He is extremely active at his home church, Bethel Baptist, where he is a past deacon and current youth Sunday school teacher.
-Jones also is a member of the Salem Kiwanis Club and former member of both the Salem Rotary club and the Salem Jaycees.
+Jones also is a member of the Salem Kiwanis Club and a former member of both the Salem Rotary Club and the Salem Jaycees.

 Jones met his wife, Mary Ann, while the two were high school sweethearts at Glenvar.
 The couple has two sons - Andy, a Clemson graduate, who is an administrator of a nursing home in Botetourt.
 Andy and his wife Jessica have two sons, Brantley and Gavin.
 Adam, a West Virginia University graduate, who is an assistant athletic equipment manager at Virginia Tech.